MattKevan/kevan.tv/_articles/content-management-for-static-sites.md

 date: '2016-10-11 00:00:00'
 layout: post
 tags:
-- 'Content management '
-- Static sites
+- Web development
 - Reviews
-- Development
 lead: 'Static sites have been around since the dawn of the web, but thanks to the rise of static site generators like Jekyll and Hugo they''re undergoing a bit of a renaissance. '
-thumbnail: ''
-banner: ''
 author: Matt Kevan
 ---
 However, where they’re weakest - and the reason why content management systems were created in the first place - is in how they manage content.